Lucaspec72/Phantasy-Star-Online-HD/README.md

-# Notes on the current state Of the Texture Pack #
+# Notes on the current state of the Texture Pack #

 Current version has textures for all of episode 1 and episode 2.